 You do not need to send your TOEFL or IELTS score if:

-You have completed a general education English composition course at a California community college or university;
+- You have completed a general education English composition course at a California community college or university; OR

 - You have graduated from a four-year U.S. high school and have completed four years of English courses with a grade of “B” or higher.

 If your native language is English and/or the majority of your education has been in English, or if the official language of your country is English, you may be exempt from the TOEFL/IELTS requirements.
 Please inquire at the time of application.

 Students attending the International English Language Institute (IELI) located on the HSU campus will be admitted with certification from the IELI Supervising Teacher.
 This certification is accepted in lieu of of the TOEFL test.